cdp-ucsc/doc/cdp-docs/docs/learning_center/glossary.md

 ### Pull Request
 A pull request (PR) is used to initiate the process of integrating code changes into a project.
 A PR will only contain the code changes relevant to the request and must be reviewed by others before it can be approved.
 Once the PR is approved the new code will be merged into the project repository, usually the main branch of the repo.
 Learn more about pull requests in GitHub [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

+### Snowflake
+Developed in 2012, [Snowflake](https://snowflake.com) is a fully managed SaaS (software as a service) that provides a single platform for data warehousing, data lakes, data engineering, data science, data application development, and secure sharing and consumption of real-time / shared data.
+Snowflake features out-of-the-box features like separation of storage and compute, on-the-fly scalable compute, data sharing, data cloning, and third-party tools support in order to handle the demanding needs of growing enterprises.

 ### Sources
 A source is any application or system that generates relevant data in support of the campus administrative operations.
 AIS, FIS, ODS, IAM, internal databases and document stores are examples of sources.